Maksymilian Sznaucner

-Maksymilian Mirosław Sznaucner (born 30 March 2006) is professional footballer who plays as a central midfielder for Greek club PAOK B. Born in Greece, he represents Poland internationally at youth level.
+Maksymilian Mirosław Sznaucner (born 30 March 2006) is professional footballer who plays as a central midfielder for I liga club Arka Gdynia.
+Born in Greece, he represents Poland internationally at youth level.

 Club career

-Sznaucner made his debut in Super League 2 on 7 October 2023 against AEK B.
+Sznaucner made his debut in Super League 2 on 7 October 2023 against AEK B. On 27 May 2026, he signed a two-year deal with Polish second tier side Arka Gdynia.

 International career

-Despite he was born in Greece, he represents Poland.
-He was member of Poland U17, which reached at the semifinals at the UEFA U17 2023, and he scored one goal in a 5-3 victory against Hungary.
+Despite being born in Greece, Sznaucner represents Poland.
+He was a member of the Poland U17 team that reached the semi-finals at the UEFA Under-17 Euro 2023, and he scored a goal in a 5–3 victory against Hungary.
 He also played at the 2023 FIFA U-17 World Cup.

 Personal life

 Sznaucner was born and raised in Greece to Polish parents.
 His father Mirosław Sznaucner was a professional footballer and was a long-term assistant coach at PAOK.
 His younger brother Leon plays for PAOK's Academy.